 Note: Due to funding limitations, the NPS Minigrant Program has been discontinued.
 At times limited funds may be available by special arrangement or if projects are specifically solicited by the department.
-Contact Greg Anderson at 573-751-7428 for more information.
+Contact Colleen Meredith at 573-751-7428 for more information.

 When nonpoint source pollution enters our waters as runoff (water that has flowed over the surface of a yard, feedlot, construction site, or parking lot) it can degrade Missouri streams, rivers, reservoirs and groundwater.
 If there is a nonpoint source pollution problem in a water body near you, a minigrant may allow you to address the problem.